toshiakit/datastore_vs_for_loop/README.md

 It is very common to use for loop when people try to import data from multiple files, but [datastore](https://www.mathworks.com/help/matlab/datastore.html) is as much as 2x faster than using a loop in an example I would like to share.

+* Using a loop: 4.09 sec
+* Using datastore: 1.80 sec

 To do this comparison, I used Popular Baby Names dataset.
 I downloaded it and unzipped into a folder named "names".
 Inside this folder are text files named 'yob1880.txt' through 'yob2021.txt'.

 | filenames   |